 Let’s be real; wedding speeches are stressful.
 It can feel SO exciting to be asked to stand by your best friend on her big day, but then the reality of the responsibility sets in–you’re expected to write and read a speech.
 Are you sweating yet?

-The writing process can be long and frustrating, and finally, on the wedding day, you stand in front of a crowd of people (many of whom you may not even know) and you’re expected to deliver something that is funny, heartwarming, and unique.
-Sure, for some people this process is easy, but for the rest (majority) of people, it can feel like the 10th circle of hell.
+The writing process can be long and frustrating, and finally, on the wedding day, you stand in front of a crowd of people (many of whom you may not even know), and you’re expected to deliver something funny, heartwarming, and unique.
+Sure, for some people, this process is easy, but for the rest (majority) of people, it can feel like the 10th circle of hell.